Can you fly with a checked firearm? Yes, and it’s more common than you might think!

 - United Airlines

-Picking Up Your Gun From Baggage Claim
+Getting Your Gun From Baggage Claim

 Why there’s no consistency in this, we’ll never know.
-But if your suitcase has come down the carousel and your guns haven’t, you may want to pop by the baggage office to see if they have it with the other weird items.
+But if your suitcase has come down the carousel and your guns haven’t, you may want to pop by the baggage office to see if they have it with the other oversized items.

 -